The identity crisis that led to Yahoo's demise

 While some executives said this was a useful management exercise that took place multiple times over the years, it proved an ominous portent of the business troubles to come.

-Some of the missed opportunities are obvious: a failed bid to buy Facebook Inc (FB.O) for $1 billion in 2006.
-A 2002 dalliance with Google (GOOGL.O) similarly came to naught.
+Some of the missed opportunities are obvious: a failed bid to buy Facebook Inc for $1 billion in 2006.
+A 2002 dalliance with Google similarly came to naught.
 A chance to acquire YouTube came and went.
-Skype was snapped up by eBay Inc (EBAY.O).
-And Microsoft Corp's (MSFT.O) nearly $45 billion takeover bid for all of Yahoo in 2008 was blocked by Yahoo's leadership.
+Skype was snapped up by eBay Inc. And Microsoft Corp's nearly $45 billion takeover bid for all of Yahoo in 2008 was blocked by Yahoo's leadership.

 "It became very difficult to get both investment and alignment" around new product initiatives, said Greg Cohn, a former senior product director at Yahoo and now CEO of the mobile phone app company Burner.
 "If you built a new product and the home page didn't want to feature it, you were hosed."